 Part of the recently approved sales tax increase will boost funding for ongoing street maintenance (resurfacing, pothole repair, etc.), but funding for capital-intensive streets reconstruction projects is still needed.

-To fund some of these significant road-construction needs, City leaders may ask voters to approve an $87 million General Obligation (GO) bond in November.
-Find out more at an upcoming event.
+To fund some of these significant road-construction needs, City leaders asked voters to approve an $87 million General Obligation (GO) bond in November.
+Voters approved the bond 67.51%.

 Quick Facts about the GO Bond